ruixingw/parmhess/processes.rst

    Here, all internal coordinates are unknown and the number of unknowns is 6.

-6. Prepare and run Gaussian jobs named as "hessXX.com".
+6. Prepare and run Gaussian jobs named as :code:`hessXX.com`.
 Each job corresponds to a internal coordinate.
-They are used to calculate the "lowercase h".
+They are used to calculate the *lowercase h*.

 7. 1-4 pair of dihedrals and impropers, 1-3 pair of angles, 1-2 pair of bonds are created and stored.
 These pairs are corresponding to 3x3 partial Hessians.